libra/website/docs/my-first-transaction.md

 To troubleshoot the transfer command, refer to [Troubleshooting](#the-transfer-command).

-The Blocking Transfer Command: You can use  the `transferb` command (as shown below), instead of the `transfer` command. `transferb` will submit the transaction and return to the client prompt only after the transaction has been committed to the blockchain.
+**The Blocking Transfer Command**: You can use  the `transferb` command (as shown below), instead of the `transfer` command. `transferb` will submit the transaction and return to the client prompt only after the transaction has been committed to the blockchain.
 An example is shown below:

 `libra% transferb 0 1 10`

 Refer to [Life of a Transaction](life-of-a-transaction.md) for an understanding of the lifecycle of a transaction from submission to execution and storage.

-### Query Sequence number After Transfer
+### Query Sequence Number After Transfer

 ```bash
 libra% query sequence 0